Academic Support Services

 Learning Centers (TLC) at WestConn

-The Learning Centers at WestConn are three professionally staffed, independent labs based in the School of Arts and Sciences that provide academic services for students who need help in specific subjects or who want to improve their study skills.
-All three labs are connected to WestConn’s mainframe computer with Internet capability and are equipped with IBM computers for student use.
-The Labs are located on the first floor of Berkshire Hall on the midtown campus and are open weekdays, selected evenings and, when possible, weekends.
-Students may work one-on-one with staff members and/or student tutors in a friendly, supportive atmosphere.
-They may choose to work on computers independently or form small study groups.
+The Learning Centers at WestConn are three professionally staffed, independent labs based in the School of Arts and Sciences that provide academic services for students who want help in specific subjects or who want to improve their study skills.
+All three labs are equipped with IBM computers with Internet capability.
+Located on the first floor of Berkshire Hall on the midtown campus, the Labs are open Monday through Friday, with some weekend hours.
+Students may work one-to-one with staff members and/or student tutors in a friendly, supportive atmosphere.
+In the Tutoring Resource Center, students may choose to work on computers independently or form small study groups.
 Students are welcome to visit the labs on a drop-in basis or by appointment.

-The Tutoring Resource Center (104 Berkshire Hall; 837-9245) is managed by the English department and provides the following services free of charge:
+The Tutoring Resource Center (104 Berkshire Hall; 837-9245) is managed by the Department of Writing, Linguistics and Creative Process and provides the following services free of charge:

 The Math Clinic (105 Berkshire Hall; 837-9244), managed by the mathematics department, provides math tutoring on a walk-in basis for students taking math courses at WestConn.
 Tutoring is done in a friendly and non-threatening manner.
 Tutors assist students with class material, the use of graphing calculators and mathematical software, homework assignments, and preparation for quizzes or exams.
 Computers with access to ALEKS, MyMathLab, Derive, Maple, ODE Architect, Geometer’s Sketchpad, Minitab, and other mathematical software are available for student use.
 The clinic also houses many mathematics textbooks for students’ perusal.
 Tutoring is provided on a first-come/first-serve basis; appointments cannot be made.